 The title track in particular has a patient lurch about it, some added gravity, a handsome taste of what the front half of the album is all about.
 It’s not until ten cuts in on “Self Organising Sealed Systems” that the trio throws down an uptempo bass kick and revives the techno that has informed so much of their recent output.
 And it’s none too soon, a welcome shift in tempo and sound after nearly a half hour of more introspective and downtrodden pieces.

 So the second half generally moves at a faster clip and feels more aggressive, even as the tone of the tracks is cohesive with the front half.
-“Commodification” is one of my favorites, which shows off the trio’s dance music chops in the most interesting ways to my ears; with the following segue and then “Platform Lvl 6,” it’s a strident and triumphant display of DJ-friendly techno prowess.
+“Commodification” is one of my favourites, which shows off the trio’s dance music chops in the most interesting ways to my ears; with the following segue and then “Platform Lvl 6,” it’s a strident and triumphant display of DJ-friendly techno prowess.
 It comes to a boil with “Hollow Stories, Hollow Head,” a driving, lurching track that recalls some of the more urgent tracks of Modeselektor or Apparat, a rather satisfying climax to an album that feels deliberate and patient.

 False prophets and the modern day snake oil salesmen parade their viral vampirism, grasping for our time, money and headspace.
 Even our ridicule becomes fuel for their trade as they turn ignorance and psychopathic exploitation into received wisdom and public opinion.
 Ask any sideshow psychic; repeat, pure Barnum bunkum enough times and you can seize the psychology of the masses.
 Rumours become truth then they become action and policy that in the cold light of the day make no-sense at all.
 No one’s sure where they heard it but they have.
 The spectral offer of change, which actually sustains the stasis of confusion.
 They spin us on a ball of confusion we live on continues to turn and as long as they have us in a state of Neither/Neither they will always maintain control.
 Fight Back!